-Pursuing a differentiation strategy means a lot of time, energy, resources will be spent to develop a product that sets itself apart from the competition.
+Pursuing a differentiation strategy means a lot of time, energy, and resources will be spent to develop a product that sets itself apart from the competition.
 This can put a burden on research and development teams, product manufacturers, and even your profit margins.
-These effects are felt more by smaller businesses who have few employees and limited resources.
+These effects are felt more by smaller businesses that have few employees and limited resources.

 Product Differentiation Examples